osrg/optcast/docs/efa.md

 By running the Optcast Reduction Server on less expensive CPU instances rather than GPU instances, and accelerating collective communication between GPU instances running distributed machine learning applications, it is possible not only to improve the execution speed of distributed machine learning applications but also to reduce the total cost.

-For example, the on-demand price of a CPU instance that supports EFA, `c5n.9xlarge`, is approximately [$2](https://instances.vantage.sh/aws/ec2/c5n.9xlarge), whereas the on-demand price for a GPU instance that supports EFA, specifically `p4d.24xlarge`, is about [$32](https://instances.vantage.sh/aws/ec2/p4d.24xlarge).
+For example, the on-demand price of a CPU instance that supports EFA, `c7gn.16xlarge`, is approximately [$4](https://instances.vantage.sh/aws/ec2/c7gn.16xlarge), whereas the on-demand price for a GPU instance that supports EFA, specifically `p4d.24xlarge`, is about [$32](https://instances.vantage.sh/aws/ec2/p4d.24xlarge).

-`c5n.9xlarge` has a bandwidth of 50Gbps, and `p4d.24xlarge` has a bandwidth of 400Gbps.
-Therefore, to match one `p4d.24xlarge` instance, it would be necessary to set up 8 `c5n.9xlarge` instances.
+`c7gn.16xlarge` has a bandwidth of 200Gbps, and `p4d.24xlarge` has a bandwidth of 400Gbps.
+Therefore, to match one `p4d.24xlarge` instance, it would be necessary to set up 2 `c7gn.16xlarge` instances.

-Assuming that using Optcast can halve the total application execution time, the total cost could be reduced by 25%: $32 vs $24 = (32 + 2*8)/2.
+Let the reduction rate in the application's execution time by using Optcast be denoted as $x$, and when the costs are equivalent with or without the use of Optcast, $x$ can be determined as follows.

+$32 = (32 + 4*2) * (1-x)$, $x = 0.2$

+In essence, if using Optcast can reduce the application's execution time by more than 20%, it's not only the execution time that can be minimized, but also the EC2 usage costs.
+Considering that collective communication becomes a bottleneck in large-scale distributed machine learning, such a scenario is realistic.

-Currently, EFA traffic between P4d/P4de/DL1 instances and other instance types is [not supported](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html#efa-limits), so the configuration described above cannot be implemented at this time.
-Here, only `c5n.9xlarge` instances are used, and the evaluation of the Reduction Server and Ring AllReduce in the EFA environment is performed using the client mode and Ring AllReduce mode, which are test functionalities of the Optcast Reduction Server.
+Unfortunately, currently, EFA traffic between P4d/P4de/DL1 instances and other instance types is [not supported](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html#efa-limits), so the configuration described above cannot be implemented at this time.
+Here, only `c7gn.16xlarge` instances are used, and the evaluation of the Reduction Server and Ring AllReduce in the EFA environment is performed using the client mode and Ring AllReduce mode, which are test functionalities of the Optcast Reduction Server.

-## How to run Optcast with EFA
+## How to run Optcast with EFA (comparison with Ring AllReduce)

 Since the Optcast NCCL plugin does not yet support EFA, to use EFA with Optcast, it is necessary to use the official EFA NCCL plugin, [AWS OFI NCCL](https://github.com/aws/aws-ofi-nccl).